 Whilst all of these symptoms already occurred within the Armed Forces and the population more widely, such as headaches and nausea, what remains unusual about ill Gulf War veterans is that they report more of these symptoms than expected, and at a greater intensity.
 They are also more likely to have chronic fatigue, cognitive problems, reduced coordination, hypertension, skin conditions, and PTSD.

-Our recent Freedom of Information request revealed that 1,300 Gulf War veterans currently claim a War Pension for conditions connected to their Service in the Gulf.
+A Freedom of Information request made by RBL revealed that 1,300 Gulf War veterans currently claim a War Pension for conditions connected to their Service in the Gulf.
 Yet research suggests that as many as 33,000 UK Gulf War veterans could be living with Gulf War illnesses.
 It is therefore disappointing that there has been little meaningful research regarding best practice to alleviate some of the associated symptoms.

 We believe it is important that Gulf War veterans who have developed illnesses as a result of their Service should be properly supported and that there should be improved awareness of the specific health needs of this particular group of veterans.

-We are delighted to be supported in this campaign by the National Gulf Veterans and Families Association, and invite all Legion supporters to joins us in raising awareness of this campaign.
+We invite all RBL supporters to join us in raising awareness of this campaign.

 The Royal British Legion was part of the Gulf War Group, set up with representatives from veterans' organisations, medical and scientific fields, parliamentarians and veterans themselves.